df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/01_folip.md

 ## Why?

 - Vanilla LOD is incomplete.

+## How?

 - FOLIP adds models where they were missing.
+- FOLIP adds higher-quality models than vanilla.
+- FOLIP relies on TexGen and xLODGen, but ...
+- FOLIP adds pre- and post-processing ("before" and "after" patching).
 - (FOLIP does not break precombines.)

 ## Documentation